SubhranilKar18/Circuit-Theory-to-Implementation-Using-LTSpice/03_Maximum_Power_Transfer_Analysis/README.md

-# Module 03: Maximum Power Transfer Analysis
+# 03: Maximum Power Transfer Analysis

 ## 🎯 Objective
 To experimentally verify the Maximum Power Transfer Theorem using an unbalanced Wheatstone bridge.
 The goal is to determine the specific load resistance ($R_L$) that extracts the absolute maximum power from the network and compare it to the previously calculated $R_{th}$.